softwaresaved/software-deposit-guidance/markdown/WhyDepositSoftware.md

 In the same way you can expect others to cite your papers if they use them within their research, or to cite data [^7] of yours that you have deposited and they have used, you can request that others cite your software and so get attribution when your research, as manifested in your software, is used by others.

-You can search for these citations in papers, publications, other software, documentation, web pages and blog posts and other software and so gather information relating to impact of your software.
+You can search for these citations in papers, publications, documentation, web pages, blog posts and other software and so gather information relating to impact of your software.
 This can help you to demonstrate the impact of your software and its contribution to research to your employers, your fellow researchers and your funders.
 It allows you and your fellow authors, including non-academic researchers who may have developed the software with you, to get recognition and credit for this valuable research output.
 Some digital repositories provide features to track citations and count downloads [^8] to help you gather this information.

 ## Get collaborators